kubereboot/kured/README.md

       --after-reboot-node-labels=zalando=ready
 ```

+Labels can be comma-delimited (e.g. `--pre-reboot-node-labels=zalando=notready,thisnode=disabled`) or you can supply the flags multiple times.

 Note that label keys specified by these two flags should match.
 If they do not match, a warning will be generated.

 ### Prometheus Metrics